DatabaseGroup9/PGParser/README.md

 # PGParser
-This is a Virtual Machine, that fetches downloaded Project Gutenberg book files and parses them to .csv.
+This is a Virtual Machine, that fetches the ~5GB downloaded Project Gutenberg book files and parses them to .csv.

 ### Steps: